Kibnet/SignalR.EasyUse/README.md

 ## Get a sample!
 If you want to touch the working project right away, see examples of ready-made applications that use the framework: https://github.com/Kibnet/SignalRChat

+## Communication
+Any suggestions and comments are welcome.
+If you want to contact me, use [Telegram](https://t.me/kibnet)